Sidchan2805/Drill-Data-Forecasting-using-Dynamic-Data-Driven-Application-System/README.md

 📌 **Overview**

 This project implements a Dynamic Data-Driven Application System (DDDAS) for real-time drill data forecasting.
 The methodology involves Higher-Order Singular Value Decomposition (HOSVD) for dimensionality reduction, Gaussian Process Regression (GPR) for modeling intermittent sensor data, and Reverse Order Particle Filtering (ROPF) to estimate values from incomplete real-time sensor data.
 Two versions of this implementation are provided, with slight variations in the noise levels and resampling techniques in the ROPF process.
+The surrogate model with gaussian process regression is trained on high fidelity simulation data.
+Then the Reverse order particle filter is used to generate better real-time estimates from incomplete sensor observations.

 🚀 **Workflow**